Nominations are currently being accepted for the 2018 Arkansas Preservation Awards.

 Excellence in Heritage Preservation recognizes communities or organizations that have proven their commitment to the preservation of their historic, cultural, and natural heritage: a greater knowledge of the nation’s past, strengthened regional identities and local pride, increased local participation in preserving cultural and natural heritage assets, and support for the economic vitality of our communities.

 The Parker Westbrook Award for Lifetime Achievement recognizes significant individual achievement in historic preservation.
-It is the only award for achievement in preservation over a period of years.
+It is Preserve Arkansas’s only award for achievement in preservation over a period of years.
 The award may be presented to an individual, organization, business, or public agency whose activity is of local, statewide, or regional importance.
-The Awards Selection Committee will accept and consider nominations for the recipient of the Parker Westbrook Award to be honored at the 2017 Arkansas Preservation Awards Ceremony, which will take place in January 2018.
-Please note that this award is decided one year in advance, so the 2016 winner has already been chosen.